MarounFahed/twitter-clone/README.md

-# Profit with JavaScript - Module 10: Twitter Clone
+# Twitter Clone

-In this Module I worked on a Twitter Clone with JavaScript and NodeJS.
+In this repo I worked on a Twitter Clone with JavaScript and NodeJS.
 What I learned:

 - Build a Twitter Clone
 - Advance CSS with FlexBox